claestom/lawcostoptseries/03_Log_Centralization_Commitment_Tiers/article.md

 ### How to Implement Dedicated Clusters

-**Cost-Focused Planning Steps**:
-1. **Assess current usage**: Analyze combined workspace ingestion to ensure 100+ GB/day minimum
-2. **Calculate ROI**: Compare cluster commitment tier costs vs current pay-as-you-go expenses
-3. **Plan workspace consolidation**: Identify workspaces in the same region for optimal cost aggregation

-**Implementation Overview**:
-1. **Create cluster**: Deploy with appropriate commitment tier based on cost analysis
-2. **Link workspaces**: Connect existing workspaces to begin cost optimization
-3. **Monitor and adjust**: Track utilization vs commitment to optimize tier selection

-**Key Implementation Notes**:
+**Planning Phase**: First, assess your combined workspace ingestion across regions to ensure you meet the 100+ GB/day minimum.
+Calculate the ROI by comparing cluster commitment tier costs against your current pay-as-you-go expenses to validate the business case.

+**Deployment**: Azure Monitor dedicated clusters can be deployed using multiple tools including the Azure portal, Azure CLI, PowerShell, ARM/Bicep templates, or REST API.
+The process involves creating the cluster with your chosen commitment tier, then linking your existing workspaces to begin cost optimization.

-- Provisioning takes ~2 hours; workspace linking up to 90 minutes
-- Billing starts immediately upon cluster creation
-- Historical data remains in original locations; only new data uses cluster
+**Key Notes**: Cluster provisioning takes approximately 2 hours, workspace linking up to 90 minutes, and billing starts immediately upon cluster creation.
+Historical data remains in original workspace locations—only new data uses the cluster infrastructure.

-For detailed step-by-step implementation guides, configuration options, and troubleshooting, see the [Azure Monitor dedicated clusters implementation documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters).
+For comprehensive step-by-step implementation guides covering all deployment methods (portal, CLI, PowerShell, templates), detailed configuration options, and troubleshooting, see the [Azure Monitor dedicated clusters documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=azure-portal).

 ### Best Practices